santoshkumarradha/pyquestaal/README.md

    - Interface with pyamtgen
    - Add the developed lattice relaxation module which uses Genetic Algorithm
    - Make more standalone
-   - More complex praser for questaal output (look for questaal-reader repo)
+   - More complex parser for questaal output (look for questaal-reader repo)